seanlerner/clip-trigger/README.md

 ## Caveats

-- if your clipboard contains content, and you copy the exact same content to your clipboard, clip trigger won't pick up that you've copied something new to your clipboard
+- if your clipboard contains content, and you copy the exact same content to your clipboard, Clip Trigger won't pick up that you've copied something new to your clipboard.
+If you're having trouble, trying copying 'abc' to your clipboard, and then try copying your desired trigger again.